OmniaAhmed22/ros2_robotics_ws/README.md

 ---------------------------------------------------------------------------------------

-© Parts of this project (STL files and base code) are from the Self-Driving Robot course by Antonio Brandi.
+© Parts of these projects (STL files and base code) are from the Self-Driving Robot course by Antonio Brandi.
 This repo contains my applications and modifications expanding on those tasks.